MarkFChavez/vehicle_coding_ph-ruby/README.md

 Helps you figure out if your car is legally okay to drive on a given date in the Philippines.

+## Version 1.0 roadmap

+- [ ] Response object
+- [ ] Consider window hours
+- [ ] Helpful return messages for the Gem users e.g. "areas you're allowed or not allowed to go to" because areas have particular coding scheme applied

 ## Installation

 Add this line to your application's Gemfile: